lindsay-kislingbury/lindsay-kislingbury.github.io/content/resume.md

 ## Professional Summary

-Senior Computer Science student and Lead Full Stack Engineer with end-to-end experience architecting cloud-native web applications.
+Senior Computer Science student and Full Stack Engineer with end-to-end experience architecting cloud-native web applications.
 Specializes in building scalable, secure systems using **C#, .NET 9, and Azure**, with a strong focus on clean architecture and business process automation.
 Proven ability to translate complex stakeholder requirements into production-ready software.

 ---